YashAwaghate/YashAwaghate/README.md

 <!-- About  -->
 ## About Me
-Hi there, my name is Yash Sanjay Awaghate, and I am a passionate Computer Science student at Rochester Institute of Technology (RIT), with a special interest in Data Analysis, Artificial Intelligence, and Software Development.
+Hi there, my name is Yash Sanjay Awaghate, and I am a passionate Computer Science student at Rochester Institute of Technology (RIT).
+My special interests lie in Data Analysis, Artificial Intelligence, and Computer Vision.

-I have a strong command of data structures and algorithms, which has helped me to develop efficient and scalable software solutions.
-I have experience working with various programming languages and technologies.
+I have a strong command of data structures and algorithms, which has helped me develop efficient and scalable software solutions.
+I have experience working with various programming languages and technologies, including image processing and database management.

-As a data analyst and software developer, I am skilled in developing and optimizing complex data solutions and applications, which allows me to create robust and dynamic systems.
-I have worked on various projects, from data analysis interfaces to machine learning models.
+As a data analyst and software developer, I am skilled in developing and optimizing complex data solutions and applications.
+I have worked on various projects, from natural language processing systems to machine learning models and computer vision applications.

 In my spare time, I enjoy exploring new technologies and learning about the latest trends in software development.
-I am always looking for ways to improve my skills and take on new challenges.
+My curiosity has led me to try my hand at frontend development, among other fields, to find what truly excites me.

 If you're looking for a dedicated and talented software developer, I would be thrilled to work with you.
-Feel free to reach out to me to discuss your project or ideas.
+Feel free to reach out to discuss your project or ideas.
 Thank you for taking the time to read my about section!

 ### Contact
-Need help building your community or Web app?
-You can contact me on !
-[Portfolio](https://github.com/YashAwaghate) [LinkedIn](https://www.linkedin.com/in/yash-awaghate)
+Reach out to me at Email: [ya2390@g.rit.edu](mailto:ya2390@g.rit.edu) or [LinkedIn](https://www.linkedin.com/in/yash-awaghate)

 ### My Skills and Tools & Software I Use
 ![C++](https://img.shields.io/badge/c++-%2300599C.svg?style=flat&logo=c%2B%2B&logoColor=white)